ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 3. Select **Enable multi-path** check box and click **Advanced...**.
   ![Target](/images/Target.png)

-4. In the Advanced Settings window:
+4. In the Advanced Settings window
    - Leave Default as the value for the Local Adapter and Initiator IP fields.
 For host servers with multiple interfaces into iSCSI, you need to choose the appropriate value for the Initiator IP field.
    - Select the IP of your iSCSI storage from the **Target portal IP** drop–down list.
    - Click **Enable CHAP log on** check box